Ufuk-Arslan/boble-button/README.md

 - Download the [.apk file](https://github.com/Ufuk-Arslan/button-boble/blob/master/496FinalProject.apk) in this repository.
 - Send this file to an android device or an emulator with versions higher than Android 4.0.
 - Install the `.apk` file to that device.
-- If asked, please select "Yes" for the question "Do you trust the developers of this file?".
+- If asked, please select "Yes" for the question "Do you trust the developers of this application?".

 ## Building the Game
 If you want to build this game in your own Unity editor, you should: